cookiejarmods/Mob-Buckets-Fabric/README.md

 ## License

-This mod is available under the GPL-3.0 license for the source code.
+This mod is available under the GPL-3.0 license.
-This mod is available under the ARR license for the art.